Originate/guide/go/zero-value.md

-# Making the zero value useful
+# Originate Guides - Go - Making the zero value useful

 Go tries hard to make the zero value of variables useful.
 For example, an empty string is a better zero value for strings than `nil`,